5 Best Practices of Board Reporting

 When finance leaders were asked how they would use an additional day per week, 44.5% responded that they would use the extra day to provide insights into the business.
-This response, in the 2017 Private Company Business Trends and Insights Survey, indicates that while finance leaders recognize the importance of analysis, they do not have the time to devote to it.
+This response, in the 2017 Private Company Business Trends and Insights Survey, indicates that while finance leaders recognise the importance of analysis, they do not have the time to devote to it.

-In addition, increasing shareholder activism, high visibility board failures, and expanding regulatory demands are driving increased expectations of board performance.
+In addition, increasing shareholder activism, high visibility board failures and expanding regulatory demands are driving increased expectations of board performance.
 As board accountability increases, directors are engaging more deeply and more often with management and staff to develop and oversee competitive strategy.

 - Time-consuming and inefficient processes

 - A lack of transparency that undermines data governance